Joecstarr/thesis/sections/future_work/selection_projects.md

 ### Selection of Undergraduate Projects
 <!-- prettier-ignore-end -->

-The accessibility of knot theory and tangles was discussed in the in introduction (Chapter @pt-introduction) this elaborates on how that accessibility can be leveraged to engage Undergraduates in research.
-Throughout this thesis we've investigated and observed the depth of tangle tabulation.
-We've also seen, even through the structure of this thesis itself, how easily portions of tangle tabulation can be "peeled off" and decomposed as a singular self-contained project.
+In this section we will list a collection of undergradute research project statements and how those projects may be approached.
+We will additionally describe what experiance an undergraduate might need to work on a particular project.

 <!-- prettier-ignore-start -->
 (sec-proj-homflypt)=
-#### Compute HOMFLYPT polynomial from algebraic tangle trees
+#### Compute HOMFLYPT polynomial from a Tangle Notation
 <!-- prettier-ignore-end -->

 One of the most important advancements in knot theory was the discovery of knot polynomials as a class of knot invariants.
-Perhaps the most powerful of these polynomials is the HOMFLYPT polynomial [@freydNewPolynomialInvariant1985]
+One of the most powerful (distinguishes many knot) of these polynomials is the HOMFLYPT polynomial [@freydNewPolynomialInvariant1985]

 $$
 P(L) = \frac{-(\ell+\ell^{\ \m 1})}{m} P(L_1)P(L_2) $$ \ noindent constructed from